gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **styles**: `any`

-- The styles associated with the theme
+- The styles associated with the theme.

 ***